mattfsourcecode/bootstrapper-script-generator/README.md

    ./new-bootstrapper-script.zsh
    ```

-   This will recreate the project's structure and contents in the current directory.
+   This recreates the project's structure and contents in the current directory.

 ---